psychemedia/island-tales-book-one/11-elder-puckaster.md

 "Spears to the front.
 Couch your spears.
 Tickle his nose
-When he appears :
+When he appears:
 And poke his eye
 When he comes nigh;
 He'll sneeze and wink.
 And turn round, I think;
-And, here 's that
+And, here's that
 For, the rat!"

 Snapping his fingers as he repeated the last line.